Wild Rice Salad

 How To Make Wild Rice Salad

-1. Cook the wild rice according to package instructions until it’s tender and fluffy.
-Drain it and set it aside to cool.
+Cook the wild rice according to the package directions until tender and fluffy.
+Drain well and set it aside to cool completely, since warm rice can wilt the vegetables and thin the dressing.

-5. Spread the chickpeas on a baking sheet and roast in the oven for 20-25 minutes or in the air fryer for about 12 minutes, tossing halfway through cooking, until crispy.
+Spread the chickpeas in a single layer on a baking sheet and roast for 20 to 25 minutes, or air fry for about 12 minutes, tossing halfway through, until crispy and lightly golden.

-6. Combine the cooked and cooled wild rice, cherry tomatoes, radishes, red bell pepper, green onions, and cucumber in a large salad bowl.
+Add the cooled wild rice, cherry tomatoes, radishes, red bell pepper, green onions, and cucumber to a large salad bowl.

 • To remove the skins from the chickpeas, rinse them, then pat them partially dry with paper towels.
 Transfer the chickpeas to a baking sheet and rub them with a damp paper towel to loosen the skins.
 Remove the skins.
 This is a labor of love but so worth it!